"

 In the left column and the top row, the trapezoids are identified by the size of the inside (interior) angles.
 Each of these trapezoids have only one pair of parallel sides/edges.

-The remaining four shares–square, rectangle, parallelogram, and rhombus–in another group because they each have two pair of parallel sides/edges.
+The remaining four shapes–square, rectangle, parallelogram, and rhombus–are in another group because they each have two pair of parallel sides/edges.

 A chart with nine quadrilaterals. top row: Acute, right, obtuse center row: Isosceles, rectangle, parallelogram bottom row: 3-sides equal, square, Rhombus The first column and top row are designated as one pair of parallel sides.
 The middle center and bottom row and middle second row and bottom row are designated as having two parallel sides.